pedrohdosanjos/pedrohdosanjos/README.md

 ## About Me

-- Developer passionate about technology and artificial intelligence.
+- Developer passionate about data analysis and artificial intelligence.
-- Enthusiast in data analysis, data science, machine learning, and AI.
+- Enthusiast in data science, machine learning, and AI, with a focus on solving real-world problems through data-driven insights.
-- Always learning, exploring new technologies, and solving problems with code.
+- Always learning, exploring new technologies, and applying analytical skills to uncover valuable patterns in data.

 ## 🛠️ Technologies & Tools